Three Mile Island nuclear power plant's shutdown is imminent

 Updated

-File-This April 18, 2018, file photo shows an aerial view of Three Mile Island, in Dauphin County, Pa.
+FILE - This May 22, 2017 file photo, shows cooling towers at the Three Mile Island nuclear power plant in Middletown, Pa.
 The shutdown of Three Mile Island, site of the United States' worst commercial nuclear power accident, is imminent.
 Exelon Corp. officials said the plant will stop producing electricity Friday, Sept.
-20, 2019, following through on a decision the Chicago-based energy giant made in May after it became clear that it would not get a financial rescue from Pennsylvania.
-(Richard Hertzler/LNP/LancasterOnline via AP, File) less
+20, 2019, following through on a decision the Chicago-based energy giant made in May after it became clear that it would not get a financial rescue from Pennsylvania. less

-File-This April 18, 2018, file photo shows an aerial view of Three Mile Island, in Dauphin County, Pa.
-The shutdown of Three Mile Island, site of the United States' worst commercial nuclear power accident, is ... more
+FILE - This May 22, 2017 file photo, shows cooling towers at the Three Mile Island nuclear power plant in Middletown, Pa.
+The shutdown of Three Mile Island, site of the United States' worst commercial nuclear ... more

 Image